mouniraz/ScaffoldApp/README.md

       ],
     ))
       ```
    4.Improve Design of your widget and test it

  ```dart
 Image.asset("assets/image1.jpg", height: 194,width:600,fit: BoxFit.cover,),
  Text("Affirmation Title",style: TextStyle(fontSize: 40))
 ```
-5. Add a
+   5. Add anathor  Widget Named AffirmationList that will contain a list of affirmation card